ccelikanil/ccelikanil/README.md

 - 📝 For technical writings & write-ups on Cyber Security, take a look on my Medium page.

-- 📜 The certificates that I correctly hold: OSWP | (reserved)
+- 📜 The certificates that I currently hold: OSWP | (reserved)

 ## 📌 Some stats